berkutov-stas/DevOps_online_Kiev_2021Q1/m5/task 5.3/Readme.md

 Connected to remote machine using ecdsa key
 <img src="https://github.com/berkutov-stas/DevOps_online_Kiev_2021Q1/blob/main/m5/task%205.3/ecd_connect_ubuntu.png">

+Port forwarding for the SSH client from the host machine I made in VirtualBox settings.

 Initially, Wireshark did not show my network interface.
 To solve this problem I

 used sudo dpkg-reconfigure wireshark-common command and added my user to